bitpay/bitcore/docs/helpers/Crypto.md

 ## Description

-The cryptographic primitives (ECDSA and HMAC) implementations in this package have been audited bythe BitPay engineering team.
-More review and certifications are always welcomed.
+The cryptographic primitives (ECDSA and HMAC) implementations in this package have been reviewed by the BitPay engineering team.
+More audits and reviews are welcomed.

 ## Random